 Many trees, both fruit and ornamental, are suitable for growing in containers.

 Look out for the patio symbol on our coloured tree labels, information guides, books and website which represents trees that are suitable for growing in containers.

-During summer months it is essential that the pots are kept well watered, trees in pots can dry out quickly so a little water every day is ideal, and if you go on holiday do ask someone to pop round and water your pots whilst you are away!
+During summer months it is essential that the pots are kept well watered.
+A little water every day will keep the tree healthy, and if you go on holiday do ask someone to pop round and water your pots whilst you are away!

 Trees in pots will benefit from some fertiliser, spring is the best time to add this when the growth is fresh and vigorous.
 A general purpose liquid feed is fine and/or slow release fertiliser pellets sprinkled on the top of the soil in the pot.

-Most Patio trees will require little pruning as they do not have a great deal of vigour, however, as with all trees some light pruning may be beneficial: pinching out tips of fresh growth and cutting off any dieback is sensible.
-Some varieties will have individual pruning requirements, for example Prunus 'Frilly Frock' is better if pruned hard after flowering.
+Most Patio trees will require little pruning as they do not have a great deal of vigour, however, as with all trees some light pruning may be beneficial.
+Pinching out tips of fresh growth and cutting off any dieback is sensible.
+Some varieties will have individual pruning requirements.

 Most Patio trees will not need any support but a good cane in the pot for apples on M27 will help prevent the trees leaning over if they produce a heavy crop of fruit.